-Skilled boatmen seemingly memorize the reefs and channels, as one cannot take a straight line to the destination.
-Instead, the small private tour boat weaves and cuts against the waters flow, eventually taking us into a natural harbor where we find many, many other tour boats parked.
+Once across the channel, the small tour boats weave and cut against the waters flow, eventually making way into a natural harbor where there are many, many other tour boats parked.

 This harbor is well prepared to receive tourists.
 A concrete walking path lines its rim, with shops housed in native huts selling fresh coconut, drinks and snacks.
-A shallow concrete death pool housing a beautiful yellow, puffer fish endemic to this region.
-Seriously though, with no oxygen or flow of it into, or out of this decorative pond, how long can ANY fish survive in here?
+A shallow concrete pond housing a beautiful yellow, puffer fish endemic to this region.
+Unfortunately, with no oxygen or flow into, or out of this decorative pond, how long can ANY fish survive in here?

 Doubling back and getting onto the path that leads to the lake is just a few short steps away.
 A quick walk down the stairs lands you on a narrow wooden platform which encircles nearly all of the swimmable area.